FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 2: Select profile interests**

-As a conference attendee, I want to be able to choose the topics I’m interested in.
+As a conference attendee, I want to be able to choose the topics I’m interested in, so that I can see profiles that have similar interests to mine.

 _User interface mockups_